gbayer-1/AZMLND_Capstone_Project/README.md

 ## Project Set Up and Installation
 <img src="./screenshots/screenshots_firsttry/Screenshot 2021-10-25 130458_upload_folder.png" width=300 align="left"/>
 <img src="./screenshots/notebook_section.png" width=200 align="right" />

-This project consists of two jupyter notebooks `automl.ipynb` and `hyperprameter_training.ipynb`, one python file `train.py` containing function to clean and read in the data, as well as the training algorithm for the model to be used in the HyperDrive experiment and the folder `data\` containing the dataset in .csv format.
+This project consists of two jupyter notebooks [automl.ipynb](automl.ipynb) and [hyperparameter_training.ipynb](hyperparameter_training.ipynb), one python file [train.py](train.py) containing functions to clean and read in the data, as well as the training algorithm for the model to be used in the HyperDrive experiment and the folder [data/](data/) containing the dataset in .csv format.
 In order to run both notebooks, the whole project folder, including the subfolder data has to be uploaded into the Azure Machine Learning Studio Notebook section.

-The notebook section should look like this -->
+The notebook section should look like this ➡️

 Please make sure to adjust the `subscription_id`,`ressource_group` and `workspace_name` in the [config.json](./config.json) according to your subscription